 I actually did a whole article on the cost of birth classes that you might find interesting.

 I will say that when I did the survey about a year prior and found it was only $130.
-On average, birth class pricing raised about 20% from 2021 to 2022, which is disheartening because I know how tight the budget can feel for pregnant women when you’re adding an extra person to your family.
+On average, birth class pricing raised about 20% from 2021 to 2022, along with everything else…. right?

 Who teaches childbirth classes?